Rensselaer Polytechnic Institute: Research and development

 Rensselaer also hosts the Tetherless World Constellation, a multidisciplinary research institution focused on theories, methods, and applications of the World Wide Web.
 Research is carried out in three inter-connected themes: Future Web, Semantic Foundations and Xinformatics.
 At Rensselaer, a constellation is a multidisciplinary team composed of senior and junior faculty members, research scientists, and postdoctoral, graduate, and undergraduate students.
 The faculty experts for the TWC constellation are James Hendler, Deborah McGuinness and Peter Fox.
 Faculty alumni of TWC includes Heng Ji (Natural Language Processing).
 In 2016, the Constellation received a one million dollar grant from the Bill & Melinda Gates Foundation for continuing work on a novel data visualization platform that will harness and accelerate the analysis of vast amounts of data for the foundation's Healthy Birth, Growth, and Development Knowledge Integration initiative.

 In conjunction with the constellation, Rensselaer operates the Center for Computational Innovations which is the result of a $100 million collaboration between Rensselaer, IBM, and New York State to further nanotechnology innovations.
 The center is currently home to the most powerful private-university based supercomputer in the world and its supercomputer is consistently ranked among the most powerful in the world, capable of performing over 1.1 peta-FLOPS.
-The center's main focus is on reducing the cost associated with the development of nanoscale materials and devices, such as used in the semiconductor industry.
+The center's main focus is on reducing the cost associated with the development of nanoscale materials and devices, such as those used in the semiconductor industry.
 The university also utilizes the center for interdisciplinary research in biotechnology, medicine, energy, and other fields.
-Rensselaer additionally operates a nuclear reactor and testing facility – the only university-run reactor in New York State – as well as the Gaerttner Linear Accelerator, which is currently being upgraded under a $9.44 million grant from the US Department of Energy.
+Rensselaer operates a nuclear reactor and testing facility–the only university-run reactor in New York State–as well as the Gaerttner Linear Accelerator, which is currently being upgraded under a $9.44 million grant from the US Department of Energy.